MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

 ## Surface Hub 2S Recycle Program

 The Surface Hub 3 Pack packaging allows you to return your old Surface Hub 2S cartridge to Microsoft for recycling.
-To participate, [remove the hard drive](#required-removal-of-hard-drive--corporate-data) from the cartridge to protect your sensitive data and [request a pre-paid shipping lable](#request-a-pre-paid-shipping-label).
+To participate, [remove the hard drive](#required-removal-of-hard-drive--corporate-data) from the cartridge to protect your sensitive data and [request a pre-paid shipping label](#request-a-pre-paid-shipping-label).

 ### Required removal of hard drive & corporate data